mirfan899/CTTS/README.md

 [print(line) for line in result]

 ```
-see [source
-code](https://github.com/Jackiexiao/MTTS/blob/master/src/mandarin_frontend.py) for more information, but pay attention to the alignment file(sfs file), the format is `endtime phone_type` not `start_time, phone_type`(which is different from speech ocean's data)
+see [source code](https://github.com/mirfan899/MTTS/blob/master/src/cantonese_frontend.py) for more information, but pay attention to the alignment file(sfs file), the format is `endtime phone_type` not `start_time, phone_type`(which is different from speech ocean's data)

 ### 3. Forced-alignment
 This project use [Montreal-Forced-Aligner](https://github.com/MontrealCorpusTools/Montreal-Forced-Aligner) to do forced alignment, if you want to get a better alignment, use your data to train a alignment-model, see [mfa: algin-using-only-the-dataset](https://montreal-forced-aligner.readthedocs.io/en/latest/aligning.html#align-using-only-the-data-set)
 1. We trained the acoustic model on our dataset.
-2. If you want to use mfa's (montreal-forced-aligner) pre-trained mandarin model, this is the dictionary you need [mandarin-for-montreal-forced-aligner-pre-trained-model.lexicon](https://github.com/Jackiexiao/MTTS/blob/master/misc/mandarin-for-montreal-forced-aligner-pre-trained-model.lexicon)

 ## Prosody Mark
 You can generate HTS Label without prosody mark. we assume that word segment is